by Tammy Taylor

 Strain the flowers from the liquid.
 Measure two cups of the infusion and return it to the saucepan.

 Add the pectin and boil for two minutes.
-Reduce heat if necessary to avoid boiling over.
+Reduce heat if necessary to avoid boiling over – the mixture will rise quite a bit when it’s boiling so it’s best to use an over-sized pan.

 Ladle jelly into hot, sterilized jars, and screw on canning lids.
 Place jars in boiling water of a water-bath canner for 5 minutes.
 Remove jars and place on a towel, out of drafts and allow to cool for 24 hours.
 After 24 hrs test the lids to make sure the jars are properly sealed